 Apartments in Nanaimo

 There is no shortage of lovely apartments in Nanaimo, many have fully equipped kitchens so you can cook your own food (which can save you a lot of money).
-Check out this apartment with a terrace and use the link below for a discount.
+Check out this apartment with a terrace.

 What to do in Nanaimo: 15 fun sights and activities